windy-civi/windy-civi/openstates_scraped_data_to_db/README.md

 ## 🧪 How to Use

-1. Set up your own environment and database connection (no pre-written config file is included).

-2. Make sure PostgreSQL is installed and running, and that you have a local database created.

-3. Add OpenStates JSON data to the appropriate folder:
+1. Add OpenStates JSON data to the appropriate folder:

    ```
    scraped_state_data/[STATE_ABBR]/